How to Find and Hire the Best Software Developers

 Developers play a critical role in most modern organizations, building desktop and mobile applications that help companies work more efficiently and serve their customers better.
 A good software developer has a creative mind, a knack for problem-solving, and a healthy helping of patience.

-Though most business leaders recognize the importance of recruiting the best software developers, it’s a position that’s notoriously challenging to hire for.
-With an industry unemployment rate of a mere 1.4%¹, developers are in sky-high demand and the good ones are snatched up quickly.
+Though most business leaders recognize the importance of recruiting the best software developers, it’s a notoriously challenging position to hire for.
+With an industry unemployment rate of a mere 1.4%, developers are in sky-high demand, and the good ones are snatched up quickly.

 It’s especially tricky to source and screen developers if you’re not one yourself; with a language all its own and a seemingly never-ending list of acronyms (GUI, CRUD, and SDK, anyone?), even the smartest non-developer can quickly get tripped up while interviewing candidates.
 Thus, it’s important to have a solid strategy in place to attract and hire for this role.

-The great news about hiring software developers is that there’s a wide pool of talent all over the world from which to recruit.
+The great news about hiring software developers is that there’s a vast pool of talent worldwide from which to recruit.
 If you’re open to hiring remote workers, you can significantly expand your options while simultaneously reducing costs.

-To consistently hire top-notch developers, your best bet is to focus on building a talent pipeline so you always have great candidates coming your way, even when you’re not necessarily looking to hire immediately.
+To consistently hire top-notch developers, your best bet is to build a talent pipeline.
+Hence, you always have great candidates coming your way, even when you’re not necessarily looking to hire immediately.
 This way, when you do find yourself with an opening, you won’t have to scramble to bring in applicants quickly.

 Follow these strategies to create your own talent pipeline of software developers.